kpp16/iteration-store/README.md

 ## What it optimizes for

-**Avoiding re-derivation**, not reducing token usage in general.
+**Avoiding re-derivation**, not just reducing token usage in general.
 A query is only worth making when the alternative was expensive rediscovery — reading several files to re-establish something that was already worked out last week.
 A fact you could get by reading one file is not worth storing.